Dodge Sweeney & Co’s California Butter

 In 1854, Dodge closed his law office and joined his brother L. C. Dodge and established a wholesale provision house.
-The business was successful over a twenty-one year period and grew.
-During this period, Dodge held a number of political and government offices including being elected to the Board of Supervisors and was elected on the Union ticket as Assemblyman.
+The business was successful over a twenty-one-year period and grew.
+During this time, Dodge held a number of political and government offices including being elected to the Board of Supervisors and was elected on the Union ticket as Assemblyman.
 He served in the State Senate from 1864 to 1868 and was eventually appointed Superintendent of the United States Mint in San Francisco.

-The new outfit was located at 406 Front Street in San Francisco and was listed as Importers, Pork Packers, and Wholesale Dealers in Provisions and Fish.
+The new outfit was located at 406 Front Street in San Francisco and they were listed as Importers, Pork Packers, and Wholesale Dealers in Provisions and Fish.
 Some advertising stated that they paid special attention to Butter and Cheese orders.